Embedded Files and PDF Portfolio Collections

 In PDF 1.7, the term "PDF package" was created to describe a PDF document that contains a collection dictionary:

 Beginning with PDF 1.7, PDF documents may specify how a conforming reader’s user interface presents collections of file attachments, where the attachments are related in structure or content.
 Such a presentation is called a portable collection.

 (PDF Reference 1.7, 12.3.5 Collections, Page 370ff)

-PDF Packages have been further improved to become PDF Portfolios via Acrobat 9.
-Portfolios in most cases use a Flash-based interface which has been deprecated in PDF 2.0 and is unsupported.
+PDF packages have been improved upon to become PDF Portfolios in Acrobat 9.
+In most cases, portfolios use a Flash-based interface which was deprecated in PDF 2.0 and is unsupported.
 Adobe Flash itself does not work on mobile devices and is deprecated as a whole.

-PSPDFKit has no special support for Packages/Portfolios other than fully exposing the embedded files.
+PSPDFKit has no special support for packages and portfolios other than fully exposing the embedded files.